Top 10 Beaches in Maine

 Chances are, if you're hitting the beach, a fresh baked Maine lobster is on the menu to be checked off the list of things to do in the area.
 As popular vacation destinations, Maine beaches also offer prime beachfront lodgings.

 Old Orchard Beach lays claim to a 7-mile stretch of beautiful sand.
-The center is home to the famous Old Orchard Pier, an exciting place with lots to do including an amusement park, honky-tonk games and attractions, restaurants, and salty but delicious Pier fries and other summer treats.
+The center is home to the famous Old Orchard Pier, an exciting place with lots to do including an amusement park, carnival games, restaurants, and salty but delicious Pier fries and other summer treats.
 If you are looking to enjoy the beach in a more calm setting, simply head to the Northern stretch at Scarborough Beach or further south to Saco and Ferry Beach.
 Old Orchard Beach is consistently voted Maine's #1 Beach by Maine's largest newspaper.

 Ogunquit Beach is very popular for families.
 Easily accessible by trolley or beach parking lot, it is considered one of the prettiest stretches of peninsula beach in the country.
 It's location at the head of the Ogunquit River offers gentle waves and flat sand, especially at low tide when it is ideal for building sand castles or playing Frisbee.
 A quieter stretch known as Footbridge Beach is accessible by foot further along the coast.
 Ogunquit Beach is situated with easy access to the Marginal Way walking path and Perkins Cove - a quaint and charming old fishing village with shops, restaurants and boat tours.